GsDevKit/ServiceVM/README.md

 Since the task is hitting the web, you aren't able to predict how quickly the time server will respond, so we will schedule the task to be executed in the [service vm][9].

-Let's start by creating and viewing a task. **NOTE**: *following each of the tODE commands in this example is a link to the script source which highlights the code that is executed by command*:
+Let's start by creating and viewing a task:

 ```Shell
 ./serviceExample --task; edit
 ```

+**NOTE**: *following each of the tODE commands in this example is a link to the script source which highlights the code that is executed by command, like the following:*

 _**_*[`./serviceExample --task`][16]*

 and here's the state of the freshly created task instance: